arundada9000/tajmahal/README.md

 _The hardest things to express are love and infinity.
 So I coded them both. ❤️_

 This interactive 3D web experience features a sculpted Taj Mahal in an infinite, starlit space, personalized with your loved one's name.
-Inspired by the dedication of Ustad Ahmad Lahori to Mumtaz Mahal, this project is a modern, digital testament to your devotion.
+Inspired by the dedication Shah Jahan to Mumtaz Mahal, this project is a modern, digital testament to your devotion.

 ## 🚀 Live Demo